rebic/jspxcms/README.md

 step4:Import compressed file
 ![](https://github.com/rebic/jspxcms/blob/master/15.png)

-step5:The hosts file was successfully written to the database, can be viewed at the front-end site
+step5:The passwd file was successfully written to the database, can be viewed at the front-end site
 ![](https://github.com/rebic/jspxcms/blob/master/passwd.png)